-All products, images and designs on this website are the copyright of Stuart Fellowes, Longline Studio, Glasgow, Scotland (2006-2017) with all rights reserved
+All products, images and designs on this website are the copyright of Stuart Fellowes, Longline Studio, Glasgow, Scotland (2006-2019) with all rights reserved

-History in miniature
+Scotland’s History and heritage in miniature

-Celtic Cross & carved stones
+Celtic & Pictish Crosses & carved stones

 Historic Architecture models

-The centre cross design is that of a Celtic tree symbol.
 When a tribe cleared the land for a settlement, they always left a great tree in the middle, known as the "crann bethadh" or Tree of Life, that embodied the security of the people.
 Chieftains were inaugurated at the sacred tree, for, with its roots stretching down to the lower world, its branches reaching to the upper world, it connected him with the power both of the heavens and the worlds below.
 Trees were regarded as living, magical beings who bestowed blessings from the Otherworld

+Hand painted.
 Resin cast reproduction of Stuart Fellowes’ original sculpture.